matevz-kovacic/active-model/sol-execbench-094/README.md

 Steered phase: **~16 hours · 41 variants measured · 13 proposals**.

-> **Active Model autonomously reached ≈#8.
-With research-lead steering, it generated the technical work that reached #1.**
+> **The first 4 autonomous hours reached a locally measured ≈#8.
+Model-generated engineering under human research direction reached #1.**

 ## What the model found on its own